105 – Carleton University

-As a general rule, if you successfully completed courses from a recognized university or college, or from selected high school curricula such as International Baccalaureate or Advanced Placement, you will be considered for transfer credit at Carleton.
+As a general rule, if you successfully completed courses from a recognized university or college, or from selected high school curricula such as International Baccalaureate or Advanced Placement, we will consider you for transfer credit at Carleton.
 All previous studies will be assessed once the Admissions Office receives the necessary official transcripts and course descriptions.

 Note: Course descriptions from universities and colleges outside Canada and the US must be certified by the institution.
 In all cases, the credit you receive depends on: